ArtificerRepo/artificer/s-ramp-demos/s-ramp-demos-archive-package/README.md

-# S-RAMP Demos: Simple Client
+# S-RAMP Demos: Archive Package

 ## Summary

-This demo illustrates how easy it is to use the S-RAMP client to interact with the S-RAMP repository (which it does via an Atom API).
+This demo illustrates how to use the S-RAMP archive package feature to upload multiple artifacts to the repository at once (bundled in a ZIP formatted package file as defined in the S-RAMP specification).

 ## How It Works